Aiden-Peace300/c0723-code-solutions/javascript-objects/javascript-objects-quiz-notes.md

    const prop = 'colors'
    vehical[prop] = "white"

+2. Can't concatenate object property with string!

+3. Objects and arrays are reference data types (will get the most up-to-date information to the browser)

+4. objects are on the stack but its just a object pointer to the heap where the object data is really at (this is what reference data types do)

 All student notes should be written here.

 How to write `Code Examples` in markdown